In Short

 - How will you minimize tax in retirement?

-- Do you have a surviving spouse or dependents to plan for?
+- Do you have a spouse or dependents to plan for?

 Retirement Income Strategies